 An introduction to college writing with emphasis on the whole writing process and on building confidence as a writer.
-Students will progress from personal narratives to analytical essays; ACT or ASSET, Compass scores must be on file.
+Students will progress from personal narratives to analytical essays.
 (Pass/Fail) (F, SP, SU, OF, OSP, OSU)

 DS 048 Pre-Algebra